ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

     Ingram Wolfsbane's apparel consists of a broad sunhat, roughed up pants, and a dark tan doublet.
 They also wear a set of earrings on each ear.

 ### Determine a Starting Pack
 Starting Packs are composed of goods to quickly get an adventurer on their way.
-In Mythical Monsters, a character's inventory consists of two parts: a pack and the held items.
+In Mythmakers, a character's inventory consists of two parts: a pack and the held items.

 Packs are containers that a character or creature can equipt in order to carry items on their journeys.
 As with most items, packs have a size and quality rating.
 However, the capacity of a pack indicates the maximum total sum of size that can fit in it.
 A pack cannot have a size rating greater than the creature wearing it.